Settle down or travel? I have posed this question to myself many times over the past few years, and even more recently, every day.

 I look at these twenties settlers and envy that they are so easily satisfied; it can be, at times, exhausting always wanting to see, feel and experience more.

-Travelling is excessively romanticised; from the glossies that boast pristine Photoshopped beaches void of tourists to that friend’s Instagram post overlooking a European city.
+Travelling is excessively romanticised; from the glossies that boast pristine Photoshopped beaches void of tourists to that friend’s Instagram post looking far off into the distance in a European city.
 The challenges of travel aren’t often taken into account.

 Travelling has a lot of challenges.
 There is the inevitable weight gain after months of gorging on junk food because it’s easier and cheaper.